Multimeter: Power supply

-Safety features
+Safety

 Most multimeters include a fuse, or two fuses, which will sometimes prevent damage to the multimeter from a current overload on the highest current range.
 (For added safety, test leads with fuses built in are available.)
 A common error when operating a multimeter is to set the meter to measure resistance or current, and then connect it directly to a low-impedance voltage source.
 Unfused meters are often quickly destroyed by such errors; fused meters often survive.
 Fuses used in meters must carry the maximum measuring current of the instrument, but are intended to disconnect if operator error exposes the meter to a low-impedance fault.
 Meters with inadequate or unsafe fusing were not uncommon; this situation has led to the creation of the IEC61010 categories to rate the safety and robustness of meters.

 Digital meters are rated into four categories based on their intended application, as set forth by IEC 61010-1 and echoed by country and regional standards groups such as the CEN EN61010 standard.